sarehsoltani/sarehsoltani.github.io/content/publication/journal-article/index.md

 publication: "*Journal of Sensors, 1*(1)"
 publication_short: ""

-abstract:  Our increasingly connected world continues to face an ever-growing number of network based attacks.
+abstract:  Our increasingly connected world continues to face an ever-growing number of networkbased attacks.
 An Intrusion Detection System (IDS) is an essential security technology used for detecting these attacks.
 Although numerous Machine Learning-based IDSs have been proposed for the detection of malicious network traffic, the majority have difficulty properly detecting and classifying the more uncommon attack types.
 In this paper, we implement a novel hybrid technique using synthetic data produced by a Generative Adversarial Network (GAN) to use as input for